 Ron Doetch, an agronomist, was working extensively with farmers and the same problem kept coming up, landowners didn't know what to do with their farms.
-Not only in the present but as they aged, they wanted to preserve the land and the legacy of farming but didn't know how.
+Not only in the present but as they aged, they wanted to preserve the land and the farming legacy but didn't know how.

-At the same time Jim Patchett, a landscape architect, was increasing questioning why the design of our urban areas was not intersecting with agriculture and the food system.
+At the same time Jim Patchett, a landscape architect, was increasingly questioning why the design of our urban areas was not intersecting with agriculture and the food system.

 Together Ron and Jim began working on projects that examined the needs of farms, landowners, and agriculture alongside urban infrastructure and environmental responsibility.